k3po/k3po/SPEC.md

 * the HTTP handshake request uri scheme MUST be derived from the WebSocket URL by changing `ws` to `http`, or `wss` to `https`.
 * the HTTP handshake request method MUST be `POST`
-* the HTTP handshake request uri path MUST be derived from the WebSocket URL by appending a suitable create encoding path suffix
+* the HTTP handshake request uri path MUST be derived from the WebSocket URL by appending a suitable handshake encoding path suffix
   * `/;e/cb` for binary encoding
   * `/;e/ct` for text encoding  (see [Binary as Text](#binary-as-text))
   * `/;e/cte` for escaped text encoding  (see [Binary as Escaped Text](#binary-as-escaped-text))